 Have you even been to Galaxy’s Edge if you didn’t get blue or green milk from the Milk Stand?
 Both the blue and green milk are served frozen and are the perfect pick me up on a hot day.
 The blue milk has a subtle tropical fruit flavor while green milk has stronger citrus undertones.
 The Milk Stand also serves alcoholic versions with Bacardi Rum added to blue milk or tequila blanco mixed into green milk.

-We’ve been fortunate to experience Oga’s Cantina a couple of times and took full advantage of our opportunity to order two drinks per person in our 45 minute allotted time.
+We’ve been fortunate to experience Oga’s Cantina several times and took full advantage of our opportunity to order two drinks per person in our 45 minute time window.
 This dimly lit space bar has DJ-R3X spinning the hottest dance music while you enjoy your drinks.

 Oga’s Cantina Alcoholic Beverages

 The most popular alcoholic beverage at Oga’s Cantina is the Fuzzy Tauntaun which is peach vodka, peach Schnapps, orange juice, cane sugar, and “Buzz Button Tingling” foam.

 Pro tip: When drinking a Fuzzy Tauntaun – do not, I repeat, do not taste the foam by itself.
 I made the mistake of doing so and my lips were instantly numb.
 When taken as part of the drink it provides a funny tingling sensation with the sweet beverage.

 We’ve also tried Jedi Mind Trick, Jet Juice, and The Outer Rim.
 My husband loves the small but mighty Jet Juice which has bourbon and ancho chili liqueur.